parakrama/linux-training/Scripting_Guide.md

 cat EmailStat.csv | awk -F ',' '{ print $2 }'
 ```

-#### Script will take the  first  and third column and redirect the output to file
+#### Script will take the  first  and third columns  and redirect it to the  output to file
 ```shell
 Eg:24
 #!/bin/bash